kekzdealer/calbot/README.md

 - `<start>`: Date and time when the event should start
 - `<end>`: Date and time when the event should end

-`today`: List all events due today, in chronological order
+`today`: List all events due today, in chronological order.

+`share`: Share an event with another user.
+- `TARGET`: Id of the event to share.
+If not specified, the default event will be targeted.
+- `recipient`: Discord id of the recipient user.

-`delete`: Delete an event
+`delete`: Delete an event.
 - `TARGET`: Id of the event to delete.
 If not specified, the default event will be targeted.

 # Future plans